CognixTrade/cognix/README.md

-# Neutrino: Trade with Intelligence
+# Cognix: Trade with Intelligence

 An intelligent trading system that combines natural language algorithm creation, multi-agent analysis, and automated execution on Hyperliquid DEX with bridging capabilities via Avail Nexus.